The Monthly Onboarding Update Discipline

 Avoid

-'We will rewrite the docs from scratch next quarter.'
-Never happens; small updates compound.
+- Quarterly rewrite plan.
+'We will rewrite the docs from scratch next quarter' never happens; small updates compound.

-Trying to cover everything.
-The doc points to source-of-truth references; it is not the truth itself.
+- Cover everything.
+The doc points to source-of-truth references; it is not the truth itself, and trying to be makes it stale faster.